djipco/webmidi/website/api/classes/Input.md

 Input-wide events do not target a specific MIDI channel so it makes sense to listen for them at the `Input` level and not at the [`InputChannel`](InputChannel) level.
 Channel-specific events target a specific channel.
-Usually, in this case, you would add the listener at the [`InputChannel`](InputChannel) object.
+Usually, in this case, you would add the listener to the [`InputChannel`](InputChannel) object.
 However, as a convenience, you can also listen to channel-specific events directly on an `Input`.
-This allows you to react to a channel-specific event no matter which channel it actually comes in on.
+This allows you to react to a channel-specific event no matter which channel it actually came through.

 When listening for an event, you simply need to specify the event name and the function to
 execute: